ngc-shj/mac-keybindings-for-windows/README.md

 - **Conflicts with specific applications**: Add them to the appropriate exclusion group
 - **Issues after system updates**: Reinstall AutoHotkey or restart the script
 - **UIA version security warnings**: Initial execution may show security prompts - this is normal
+- Explorer: If **Cmd+Down** is occasionally interpreted as `Ctrl+Enter`, the latest script scopes Event mode with a short key press to stabilize this.
+If needed, tweak the small `Sleep` window (e.g., 20–50 ms).

 ## License